We have all heard about the term Singapore influencer and what they do. But can businesses use them to market your

 Below is a list of some of the top fitness influencers in Singapore:

-Jamie Teo fast shot to frame when she was crowed Miss Singapore Universe in 2001.
-She is also a mediacorp actress, but lately she is most active on Instagram.
-On the platform, she share majority of our posts about her workout sessions and a lot of followers view her as a fitness inspiration.
+Jamie Teo fast shot to frame when she is crowned the Miss Singapore Universe in 2001.
+She is also a Mediacorp actress, but lately, she is most active on Instagram.
+On the platform, she shares the majority of our posts about her workout sessions and a lot of followers view her as a fitness inspiration.

 Liv Lo Golding is the wife of Henry Golding, who played Nick Young in Crazy Rich Asians.
-She is also a professional TV presenter, but she also serves as a sports and fitness influencer in social media accounts.
+She is also a professional TV presenter, but she also serves as a sports and fitness influencer on social media accounts.
 She often posts about the exercise routines that she also shares during the implementation of the circuit breaker in the country.
 She also posts motivational quotes to keep everyone inspired to join.

 Jamie Pang may look petite.
 But her frame does not defy her.
 This workout enthusiast is a fitness expert who always shares her workout routine on her social media account.
 She also labels her workout plan accurately so her followers can emulate her and stick to her exercise routine at home.

 Tyen Rasif is known as a finalist at Miss Universe Singapore 2018.
 But what is unknown is that she is also a freelance personal trainer, bodybuilder, musician, and YouTuber.
 She hosts a segment on Clicknetwork and uploads regularly on her own personal YouTube channel.
 She is more active on YouTube where she hopes to inspire her followers to use fitness as a way to improve their physical well-being as well as mental strength.
 She has also recently released a new fitness app “No sweat” to further enhance that goal.

 But no marketing should be done silo and should often use in combination depending on your business but influencer marketing should be in your consideration especially if your business is in the beauty & lifestyle space where it often yields the best results.